rafaelpcustodio/locations-api/README.md

 docker-compose up

-This command will build two images: localstack and location-service.
+This command will build two images: localstack and location-api.
 The first one is the image responsible to start SQS and DynamoDB from localstack image.
 The second one will start this API using Dockerfile.
 ```